 Agencies Responsible for regulating drones in the Republic of Kosovo

-Kosovo Civil Aviation Authority (KCAA)
+Drone Regulator in Kosovo: Kosovo Civil Aviation Authority (CAA)

 UAS Laws – General rules for flying drones in Kosovo